Joyful-Childhood-Care/website/src/content/pages/home.md

 ---
 ## Aims & Objectives

-1. Provide basic needs such as food, health care and clothing for poor orphans and fatherless
+- Provide basic needs such as food, health care and clothing for poor orphans and fatherless children
-1. Train and empower indigent young adults
+- Train and empower indigent young adults
-1. To provide education for the less privileged
+- To provide education for the less privileged